sameerlakhe/11_Risky_Business/README.md

     * Display the `confusion matrix`.
     * Print the `imbalanced classification report`.

-Next you will:

-1. Oversample the data using the `Naive Random Oversampler` and `SMOTE` algorithms.
+5. Oversample the data using the `Naive Random Oversampler` and `SMOTE` algorithms.

-2. Undersample the data using the `Cluster Centroids` algorithm.
+6. Undersample the data using the `Cluster Centroids` algorithm.

-3. Over- and undersample using a combination `SMOTEENN` algorithm.
+7. Over- and undersample using a combination `SMOTEENN` algorithm.

-For each of the above, you will need to:
+For each of the above

 1. Train a `logistic regression classifier` from `sklearn.linear_model` using the resampled data.